Global well-posedness and small time asymptotics of stochastic Ladyzhenskaya-Smagorinsky equations with damping on

 In this work, we consider a stochastic counterpart of the following form of Ladyzhenskaya-Smagorinsky equations (cf. \cite{JLL1,PNKT}) with damping:

 where $\alpha,\beta\geq 0$ are damping parameters.
 The model under our consideration can be described as

 where $\{\boldsymbol{W}_k(t)\}_{k\geq 1}$ is a sequence of independent $\mathscr{F}_t$-adapted Brownian motions defined on a filtered probability space $(\Omega,\mathscr{F},\{\mathscr{F}_t\}_{t\geq 0},\mathbb{P})$.
 As $\alpha$ does not play a major role in our analysis, we fix $\alpha=0$ in the rest of the paper.
-By showing the local monotoincity ($p\geq \frac{d}{2}+1,\ r\geq 2$) as well as global monotonicity ($p\geq 2,\ r\geq 4$, $2\beta\mu\geq 1$ for $r=4$), hemicontinuity properties of the linear and nonlinear operators and a stochastic generalization of the Minty-Browder technique, our first goal in this work is to establish the existence of a unique pathwise strong solution.
+Our first goal in this work is to establish the existence of a unique pathwise strong solution.
 Our second goal is to discuss the small time asymptotics by studying the effect of small, highly nonlinear, unbounded drifts (small time large deviation principle) for the system \eqref{31}.
 More specifically, our focus on the limiting behavior of the strong solution to the Ladyzhenskaya-Smagorinsky equations with damping in a time interval $[0, t]$ as $t$ tends to zero.
 An inspiration for considering such problems arises from Varadhan's identity

 where $\u$ is the strong solution to the Ladyzhenskaya-Smagorinsky equations with damping and $d $ is an appropriate Riemann distance associated with the diffusion generated by $\u$.